AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 Generally, reusable KYC minimizes the risks the customer needs to take with centralized solutions.
 These days users verify with their passport scans and selfies on each platform separately, some companies may also outsource KYC to third parties.
 Each of these companies has full access to the confidential data, which means there is a substantial exposure of the customer to the risk of data breach or abuse from rogue employees.
 Users really should not need to submit their documents to different exchanges or ICOs over and over again.

-Under the Traceto model users only submit their documents to one place, they never lose control over their data and because the platform is decentralized, there is no need to trust any company or their employees.
+Under the traceto.io model users only submit their documents to one place, they never lose control over their data and because the platform is decentralized, there is no need to trust any company or their employees.
 The security aspect is also improved - the centralized nature of existing KYC solutions obviously presents a single point of failure which makes them more vulnerable to hacking.

 **But with your solution, while the platform protects the data of their users, it also can pair the identity of the person with their cryptocurrency address.
 This means the platform has information about the user's ICO investments as well as general transaction activity.
 The whitepaper even names this kind of transaction monitoring as the basis to establish the user's credit score.
 That is a lot of sensitive information - what are your policies for handling user privacy?**